tsgates/arch-wiki-markdown/wiki/Syslinux.md

 You select a menu entry and it does nothing, it just "refreshes" the menu.
 This usually means that you have an error in your syslinux.cfg file.
 Hit Tab to edit your boot parameters.
 Alternatively, press Esc and type in the LABEL of your boot entry (e.g. arch).
+Another cause could be that you don't have a kernel installed.
+Find a way to access your file system (through live CD, etc) and make sure that /mount/vmlinuz-linux exists and doesn't have a size of 0.
+If this is the case, reinstall your kernel.

 > Cannot remove ldlinux.sys